transposit/site-policy/Policies/github-privacy-statement.md

 - When you create a Transposit account, you provide your user name and authentication credentials.
 We require those data elements for you to enter into the Terms of Service agreement with us, and we process those elements on the basis of performing that contract.
 We also process your user name and email address on other bases.
 For premium accounts, there will be other data elements we must collect and process on the basis of performing that contract.
 Transposit does not collect or process a credit card number, but our third-party payment processor does. <!-- - When you fill out the information in your [user profile](https://github.com/settings/profile), you have the option to provide User Personal Information such as your full name, an avatar which may include a photograph, your biography, your location, your company, and a URL to a third party website.
 You have the option of setting a publicly visible email address here.
 We process this information on the basis of consent.
 All of this information is entirely optional, and you have the ability to access, modify, and delete it at any time (while you are not able to delete your email address entirely, you can make it private). -->
 - Generally, the remainder of the processing of personal information we perform is necessary for the purposes of our legitimate interests.
 For example, for security purposes, we must keep logs of IP addresses that access Transposit, and in order to respond to legal process, we are required to keep records of users who have sent and received DMCA takedown notices.
-- If you would like to request erasure of data we process on the basis of consent or object to our processing of personal information, please use our {{ site.data.variables.contact.contact_privacy }}.
+- If you would like to request erasure of data we process on the basis of consent or object to our processing of personal information, please contact us directly at hello@transposit.com.

 #### External API authentication

-Transposit allows developers within the Transposit application authoring environment and users of Transposit-hosted applications to authenticate with external APIs by providing their private credenials via OAuth 2.0, username/password, authentication tokens, or other means.
+Transposit allows developers within the Transposit application authoring environment and users of Transposit-hosted applications to authenticate with external APIs by providing their private credenials, via OAuth 2.0, username/password, authentication tokens, or other means.
 We use those credentials only to execute API invocations on behalf of the requesting user, *or* with the express consent of the owner of those credentials.
 Developers of applications and users of applications are responsible for ensuring the extent of authorization granted.
 Transposit executes API calls permitted by users in accordance with the code written by application developers.
 We make no warantee of the use or intent of applications created by third parties within Transposit.

 #### Results of API calls